Put on Pants (and More) to Cope With Physical Distancing

 That said, we can take a lesson from heroes of the same ilk.
 Ironman and Batman are mere mortals who develop ways to protect themselves and make them stronger.
 This is a time when we all have to suit up.
 We need to arm ourselves to be stronger for others.
 We have families and friends who can benefit from our support.
 As a faculty member, I know students are looking to us to be models of perseverance.
 For many, their classes and how we run them will be their tethers in the storm.
 We have our own personal storms and villains to combat.
 While there have been lists out there before, here are some additional simple ways to cope with the days ahead.

 Put on your pants: Research on enclothed cognition shows the links between what we wear and productivity.
-For examples participants in a study wearing white lab coats did better on math tasks.
+For example, participants in a study wearing white lab coats did better on math tasks.
 Those in artist smocks were more creative.
-Whereas athleisure wear is comfortable it may make you less likely to feel motivated to work.
-Often comfortable clothing is associated with low-key activities.
+Whereas athleisure wear is comfortable, it may make you less likely to feel motivated to work.
+Often, comfortable clothing is associated with low-key activities.
 This conditioning may contribute to less productivity.

 Firmly place a full stop: While one of the most common suggestions to coping with remote work and the closures is to create a schedule, many individuals do not because they feel they do not need one to get work done.
 Creating a schedule is a great idea but it should be applied to multiple domains of life.
 Schedule work, schedule play, schedule time to do nothing.
 When it comes to work, set a specific time to stop.
 This can be a time period or it can be a project goal.
 It is difficult to stop when one is in the flow of work and so working until a project milestone is great but having a firm full stop is better for mental health.